+UK government charter flight leaves Israel with more expected in coming days

-UK Government charter flight leaves Israel with more expected in coming days
+UK government charter flight leaves Israel with more expected to follow in coming days

-A Foreign Office statement said: “A UK Government charter flight has now left Israel (October 13), with further flights expected to leave in the coming days while commercial options are limited.”
+A Foreign Office statement said: “A UK government charter flight has now left Israel (13 October), with further flights expected to leave in the coming days while commercial options are limited.”

 A UK-organised flight was initially planned to arrive at Gatwick Airport on Friday, but that was cancelled amid the ongoing Israel-Hamas conflict.